 Then, he motioned the chain holding Cera to lower her down to the ground gently so that she may land on her feet.

-"Hear me, Cera," he spoke in a stern voice, "I am simply here to warn you that you still the slightest chance to escape my fate.
+"Hear me, Cera," he spoke in a stern voice, "I am simply here to warn you that you still have the slightest chance to escape my fate.
 You will be taken into some visions of the future."

 Future?
 Cera couldn't believe what Mako was talking about.
 He must be joking.